 Hello Aunt Vadge,

 I have a Gardnerella vaginalis infection.
-I have one partner, for years.
+I have had one partner, for years.
 How did I get it?
 Should I worry that it is from my partner?
-Your website is one of the fews that says that it can be an STD.
+Your website is one of the few that says it can be an STD.

 Thanks,